mRcSchwering/magic-soup/docs/mechanics.md

 ![reaction equilibrium](./img/reaction_equilibrium.png)

-_Molecule concentrations in 2 cells.
+_Uncoupled and coupled catalysis over time.
-There are catalytic domains for A + B $\rightleftharpoons$ C | 5kJ and 3A $\rightleftharpoons$ C | -10kJ.
+Molecule concentrations inside a cell while it catalyzes 3A $\rightleftharpoons$ C | -10 kJ and A + B $\rightleftharpoons$ C | 5 kJ each step.
-On the left a cell with one protein that couples both domains, on the right a cell with two proteins each containing one of the two domains._
+Left shows a cell with a single protein with 2 domains which are energetically coupled as 4A + B $\rightleftharpoons$ 2C | -5 kJ.
+Right shows a cell with 2 proteins with a single domain each for both reactions respectively._

 Transporter domains are also involved this way.
 A transporter is seen as a reaction that converts an intracellular molecule to its extracellular version (and _vice versa_).